ibm-cloud-docs/account/catalog-enterprise-share-accept.md

 ## Before you begin
 {: #prereqs-enterprise-share}

-* You must be assigned the Administrator role on the Catalog Management service in the individual account itself.
+* You must be assigned the Publisher role on the Catalog Management service in the individual account itself.
-* You must be assigned the Editor role for the enterprise itself if you're managing share requests that are for the enterprise.
+* If you're managing share requests that are for the enterprise, you must be assigned the following roles:
+   * Viewer role for the enterprise itself.
+   * Publisher role on the Catalog Management service for the enterprise.
+(The Publisher role is a new role.)

 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).